Szymongr14/JunkClusterBenchmark/docs/01_pxe_setup.md

 ## ❓ Why `dnsmasq`?

 Many consumer routers **cannot serve TFTP**, and most cannot customize PXE bootloader responses.

-That’s why we run our own PXE server using dnsmasq, which combines:

-- A lightweight DHCP server (assigns IP addresses to PXE clients)
+In our setup, we still use the router’s built-in DHCP server to assign IP addresses, but we run `dnsmasq` as a **proxy DHCP (PXE-specific responder)** that only replies with:

-- A built-in TFTP server (sends bootloader files)
+- The TFTP server IP address

-- Simple configuration (perfect for isolated or offline LAN setups)
+- The bootloader filename to download

+We point PXE clients to `dnsmasq` itself for the TFTP server, because it includes a lightweight built-in TFTP service.
+This makes it simple to serve bootloader files like `pxelinux.0` from the same place.

-## 🗈 PXE Boot Workflow
+## PXE Boot Workflow

 Here’s how PXE boot works in our setup:

-1. Node powers on with PXE enabled in BIOS.
+1. Node powers on with PXE enabled in BIOS
-2. Node sends a DHCP broadcast to request an IP.
+2. Node sends a DHCP broadcast to request an IP
+3. Separate DHCP server responds with an IP address
-3. dnsmasq (our PXE server) responds:
+4. dnsmasq (our PXE server) responds with an IP of a TFTP server
-   - Assigns an IP address
-   - Tells the node where to download the bootloader via TFTP
-4. Node downloads bootloader (e.g., netboot.xyz)
+5. Node downloads bootloader (e.g., netboot.xyz)
-5. Node boots into installer or live environment
+6. Node boots into installer or live environment

 ![PXE boot diagram](../assets/2025-03-26-171147_hyprshot.png)

+In our setup **DHCP proxy server** and **TFTP server** are the same machines.

 ## ⚙️ Setting Up dnsmasq PXE Server